 This is a long detour.
 Getting any clear sense of distance in Westeros is really difficult – it is hard to pin G.R.R.
 Martin down precisely on the size of basically anything (I suspect he is being intentional about this), but you can reverse-engineer some of the maps with known distances to get some basics.
 From Highgarden to King’s Landing on the Roseroad is c.
 760miles while going from Deep Den to King’s Landing (the Gold Road) is 560 miles.
 Westeros is huge – and also (we may assume by the army-size numbers we see) quite sparsely populated.

 Now an army with wagons might move around 12 miles a day, making the trip from Highgarden to King’s Landing along the short route (the Roseroad) around 63 days long.
-But, again, Jamie at some point apparently gets up to the Gold Road, which looks to add around 250 miles to the trip by taking the indirect route (I assume he avoids the mountains and doesn’t ford any rivers with his massive train of wagons), adding 21 days to the trip (around 250 miles), making the entire trip 84 days.
+But, again, Jaime at some point apparently gets up to the Gold Road, which looks to add around 250 miles to the trip by taking the indirect route (I assume he avoids the mountains and doesn’t ford any rivers with his massive train of wagons), adding 21 days to the trip (around 250 miles), making the entire trip 84 days.
 Nearly three months!!

 That detour – hopping up from the Roseroad to the Gold Road is also going to be a problem for another reason.
 It’s hard to tell from maps of Westeros, but that land seems to be a lot less densely settled – the show represents it as open grassland.
 On the maps, I’ve never seen a major settlement in that area, and the topographical map makes it look like pretty rough country.
 If the population density is low, that is probably fatal to this operation (though to be fair, the massive size of the Kingswood poses the same problem on the Roseroad proper).

-Now, Jamie Lannister says something about not going back by the normal route – presumably trying to outsmart their enemies – but this is a terrible plan.
+Now, Jaime Lannister says something about not going back by the normal route – presumably trying to outsmart their enemies – but this is a terrible plan.
 The thing is, armies move along predictable routes not because generals are stupid and predictable, but because the tremendous logistics demands they create mean that only a handful of routes are often ever really available to large armies.
 So let’s take a minute and talk about:

 How Big is the Loot Train?

 It’s actually best to start with the loot in the loot train, for reasons that will rapidly become clear.
-Jamie isn’t leading an army on campaign, after all, he’s escorting a large shipment.
+Jaime isn’t leading an army on campaign, after all, he’s escorting a large shipment.
 The entire point of this attack was to seize money and food to supply King’s Landing.
 The money was presumably fairly compact, but food is not.
 We’re going to be generous – at every stage in our calculations – to the Lannister plan (to show that it is unworkable under all assumptions), so what is the minimum significant amount of food that they could be moving?

 Evidently the looted food supplies are enough to be meaningfully significant for King’s Landing, a city of 500,000+ people.
 Moreover, that core grain being carried needs to actually get to King’s Landing – it does no good if it is all eaten en route.
 But we’re about to see why it would be impossible to supply King’s Landing by land over long distance.
 Let’s assume the absolute minimum for ‘significant’ food imports to the Crownlands is enough to feed King’s Landing for just one month.
 That is (as per my previous math), 8,500,000kg of grain, or roughly 9,400 tons.
 For just one month.

-Obviously, a real operation to supply the city and its garrison in any meaningful way would need more food than this, but again, we’re trying to be very generous to Jamie.
+Obviously, a real operation to supply the city and its garrison in any meaningful way would need more food than this, but again, we’re trying to be very generous to Jaime.
 Now, for a real world historical comparison, the Roman state under the first emperor Augustus supplied Rome with some 12 million modii (a Roman unit of dry measure; 60 modii per annum to 200,000 households) of grain per year, which comes to about 80.64 million kg of wheat (a modius of unmilled grain is around 6.7kg).
 That might better represent a truly significant food import for King’s Landing.
 That food supply, called the annona, was imported almost entirely by sea, for reasons that will rapidly become obvious (it was also a massive project requiring resources and administration which were not trivial for the Romans and quite clearly would have been wildly out of reach for Westeros).

-Jamie is moving this food in wagons, which is absolutely the most efficient ground transportation option he has.
+Jaime is moving this food in wagons, which is absolutely the most efficient ground transportation option he has.
 Let’s assume each wagon holds around 1,400lbs of food, pulled by two horses.
-We could make this more efficient with different draft animals and bigger wagons, but I’m trying to keep these figures fairly simple; moreover if we were doing that, we shouldn’t be assuming (as we are) that the food is all nice, neat portable and high-density grain, and we’d have to talk about loss and spoilage – let’s just say that our fairly simple set of assumptions here favors Jamie (because they do).
-So Jamie needs to move 9,400 tons of food in two-horse, 1,400lbs wagons.
+We could make this more efficient with different draft animals and bigger wagons, but I’m trying to keep these figures fairly simple; moreover if we were doing that, we shouldn’t be assuming (as we are) that the food is all nice, neat portable and high-density grain, and we’d have to talk about loss and spoilage – let’s just say that our fairly simple set of assumptions here favors Jaime (because they do).
+So Jaime needs to move 9,400 tons of food in two-horse, 1,400lbs wagons.

 Let’s start doing some math.
 Assuming 1,400lbs per wagon, that means we need 13,500 wagons, with 13,500 wagon drivers and 27,000 horses.

 That’s…a lot of wagons.
-Now the roads we see Jamie moving down are limiting him to a single-file line of march with his wagons.
+Now the roads we see Jaime moving down are limiting him to a single-file line of march with his wagons.
 How much space does that take up?
 Well, a wagon of this size is usually around 10 feet long, plus maybe another 8 feet for the horse, and we should assume while moving a few feet of clearance before the next wagon, so let’s say 25ft of road-space per wagon – note that we have not yet added the army to the road.
 This is just the wagons full of just one month’s food for King’s Landing.
-Now, Jamie’s wagons move single-file (in part because of the bad roads), but let’s make things even easier on him, and double them up, so we fit two wagons in each 25ft space, meaning the wagon train – again, no army yet – covers 168,750ft or 31 miles.
+Now, Jaime’s wagons move single-file (in part because of the bad roads), but let’s make things even easier on him, and double them up, so we fit two wagons in each 25ft space, meaning the wagon train – again, no army yet – covers 168,750ft or 31 miles.

 That’s a problem: this wagon train is so long that even without the army, even without spare baggage for the soldiers, even without supplies for the soldiers, it is so big that the back of it won’t even have been able to leave camp before the front of it has stopped for the day.
-Jamie and Bronn express concern that the front of the army wouldn’t be able to reinforce the back if it was attacked, and they’re not kidding!
+Jaime and Bronn express concern that the front of the army wouldn’t be able to reinforce the back if it was attacked, and they’re not kidding!
 It would take three days for the front of the army to turn around and march to the back, or vice versa.